Zikoho/hello-world/README.md

 # hello-world
-Frist repo.
+First repo.
- Hi ,my name is Zikoho, this is my frist time using git hub and i hope this can be the begining of somthing special.
+ Hi ,my name is Zikoho, this is my first time using git hub and i hope this can be the begining of somthing special.